almarklein/mypaas/docs/deploying.md

 ## Pushing a deployment

-You can make a deployment by pushing the Dockerfile (and all other files in it's directory) to the server:
+You can make a deployment by pushing the Dockerfile (and all other files in its directory) to the server:
 ```
 $ mypaas push myservername directory
 ```